mdagois/gca/README.md

 They are converted to IDX and PRM files.
 IDX files contain tile indices referring tiles inside the tileset.
 They are meant to be copied into bank 0 of the VRAM.
-PRM files contain tile parameters to control the tile display (palette number, flip, etc.).
+PRM files contain tile parameters to control the tiles rendering (palette number, flip, etc.).
 They are meant to be copied into bank 1 of the VRAM.

 ### Tool binaries